 And we caught the end of the Electrical Light parade…definitely a must-do for everyone.

 The wait times were finally at a decent level so we hit as many rides as we could before the park closed.
 I couldn’t ride the Tomorrowland Speedway so Chad did a Rider Swap with the girls.
 Avery drove the first round.
-When they got back the girls switched and McKenna got to drive without having to wait in line again.
+Then McKenna got to drive in the same car!

 By this time, it was 45 minutes until the park closed and meeting Anna and Elsa had a 45 minute wait.
-I had been checking the wait time all day on my phone and that was shortest it had been.
+I had checked the wait time all day and that was shortest I saw.
 I saw the wait get as high as 210 minutes during the day we were there.

 Okay.
 So I took this picture while we were standing in line waiting to meet Anna and Elsa.
 Do you notice anything weird?

 Where are all the children???
 There were not many.
 I’d estimate there were probably 8 adults for every child in line.
 I don’t get it.
 I like Anna and Elsa…but you can bet I wouldn’t have been waiting in line to meet them for 45 minutes were it not for my two little princesses who had dreamed of meeting them.